sendbird/sendbird-calls-ios/README.md

 ### Manual set-up

-If you do not prefer to use `CocoaPods` or `Carthage` to install the Calls SDK, here is an alternative: you can manually integrate the `SendBirdCalls` directly into your project.
+If you do not prefer to use `Swift Packages` to install the Calls SDK, here is an alternative: you can manually integrate the `SendBirdCalls` directly into your project.
 The `SendBirdCalls` framework is provided as a `.xcframework` file.

 1. Download the framework file by one of the following.
     - Direct download from git releases